artcom/hsm-cs/README.md

 using hsm;
 ```

 States are specific by creating `Hsm.State` instances.
 They are then passed to the `Hsm.StateMachine` constructor.
-By Convention, the first state passed is the initial state:
+By convention, the first state passed is the initial state:

 ```cs
 State a1 = new State("a1");